brewinapps/ios-maven-plugin/README.md

 10. ios.keychainPassword     (The keychain password to use for unlock keychain) Before the build the keychain will be unlocked and locked again after the build.
 11. ios.infoPlist            (default: $projectName/projectName-Info.plist) The path to the Info.plist, relative to the project directory.
 12. ios.ipaVersion           (The version number for the IPA, different to the maven project version.)
+13. ios.assetsDirectory      (The name of the assets folder.)

 ### ios:deploy
 Deploys the IPA package as well as the generated dSYM.zip to HockeyApp